TilenTinta/Greenhouse_LoRa_Node/README.md

 ## Firmware

-The firmware is written entirely in C using STM CUBEIDE.
+The firmware is written entirely in C using STM CubeIDE.
 It is designed to be easily updated or modified.
 The MCU supports multiple sleep modes for power optimization, which can be configured directly in the code.

 The project does not include the `keys.h` file, as it contains user-specific information.
 The structure of the `keys.h` file is as follows: